The weather is warming up, the days are longer and there's more time to be outside doing all kinds of fun things!

-It does all these things by sending down light, which includes invisible ultraviolet (say: ul-trah-vye-uh-lit) rays.
+It does all these things by sending down light, which includes invisible ultraviolet (say: ul-trah-VYE-uh-lit) rays.
 These are also called UV rays.
-Some ultraviolet rays pass through air and clouds and penetrate the skin.
+Some ultraviolet rays pass through air and clouds and reach the skin.
 When your skin's been exposed to too many of these rays, you get what's known as a sunburn.
 Ouch!

 Sunburns look bad and feel worse.
 They can cause blisters on your skin.
 They can keep you inside feeling sore when everyone else is outside having fun.
 They increase your chance of getting wrinkly when you get older.
 And worst of all, they can lead to skin cancer when you are an adult.
 Because getting wrinkles and getting sick don't happen right away, they can seem like things that could never happen to you.
 But you still need to be careful.

-You don't need to hide from the sun completely or wrap up like a mummy to protect yourself.
+You don't need to hide from the sun completely.
 But you should take these two steps:

 - Always wear sunscreen.

-- Take frequent breaks from the sun by going indoors or moving into the shade.
+- Take breaks from the sun often by going indoors or moving into the shade.

-These steps are especially important between 10:00 in the morning and 4:00 in the afternoon, when the sun's rays are strongest.
+These steps are especially important between 10 a.m. (in the morning) and 4 p.m. (in the afternoon), when the sun's rays are strongest.

 Use a sunscreen with an SPF rating of 30 or higher.
 Put on sunscreen 15 to 20 minutes before going out in the sun.
 The letters SPF stand for sun protection factor, and the number rating tells you how much longer you can stay in the sun without getting sunburned.

 But this isn't always true, so reapply sunscreen at least every 2 hours, just to be safe.
 Do this more often if you've been swimming or sweating a lot — even if the sunscreen is waterproof.
-And remember that you can get sunburned more quickly when you're swimming or boating because the reflection from the water intensifies the sun's rays.
+And remember that you can get sunburned more quickly when you're swimming or boating because the reflection from the water makes the sun's rays stronger.